PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow/README.md

 # PXL ML Docker v2.0 TensorFlow
-This is the official PẌL TensorFlow Machine Learning / Deep Learning docker development environment.
+This is the official PXL TensorFlow Machine Learning / Deep Learning docker development environment.
 The PyTorch version can be found [here](https://github.com/PXLAIRobotics/PXL_ML_Docker_v2.0_PyTorch).

 The container is equipped with a few development tools such as vim, tmux, git,